liuxin21/liuxin21.github.io/_posts/PDE/2017-08-23-Parabolic PDE.md

 The diffusion equation applies to problems in mass diffusion, heat diffusion (i.e., conduction), neutron diffusion, etc. The convection-diffusion equation applies to problems in which convection occurs in combination with diffusion, for example,fluid mechanics and heat transfer.

+two boundary conditions are required

+## GENERAL FEATURES OF PARABOLIC PDEs